• Skip to primary navigation

 • Heat small frying pan over medium-high heat.
 Spray with cooking spray and then add 1 frozen chicken tender.
 Flip after about 4-5 minutes, and cook another 3-4.

-• Note: If serving on a sandwich/wrap, just add 1 tablespoon yogurt instead of ⅛ cup.
+• Note: If serving on a sandwich/wrap, just add 1 Tablespoon yogurt instead of ⅛ cup.
 It may be too saucy otherwise.
 But it's perfect when you serve it over greens.

-• While chicken is cooking, prepare sauce by adding ⅛ c plain Greek yogurt, ⅛ c mayonnaise, ½ teaspoon dijon mustard, and ¼ teaspoon salt & ¼ teaspoon pepper to a medium mixing bowl.
-Mix dressing ingredients together.
-Set aside.
+• While chicken is cooking, prepare sauce by adding ⅛ cup plain Greek yogurt, ⅛ cup mayonnaise, ½ teaspoon dijon mustard, and ¼ teaspoon salt & ¼ teaspoon pepper to a medium mixing bowl.

 • When chicken is done cooking (reaches 165 degrees F), chop it up into bite sized pieces and add to mixing bowl with dressing in it.
-Add 1 tablespoon dried cranberries, 1 teaspoon minced celery, 1 teaspoon minced red onion, and 1-2 teaspoon toasted chopped walnuts chicken and dressing.
-Mix together.

 Notes